 Online shops must have a cancellation button

 Do you have an online shop, or do you sell services online?
-From 19 June 2026 you must have an obvious cancellation button on your website.
-With such a button customers can quickly and easily cancel their purchase or service within the statutory 14 day cooling-off period.
+Since 19 June 2026 you must have an obvious cancellation button on your website.
+With such a button customers can quickly and easily cancel their purchase or service within the statutory 14 day cooling-off period.Â

-Currently customers need to complete a form or contact customer service to exercise their right of withdrawal (cancelling the order).
-This will change.
-Soon 1 click on the button will be enough.
+Before the cancellation button became mandatory, customers needed to complete a form or contact customer service to exercise their right of withdrawal (cancelling the order).
+This has changed.
+Now 1 click on the button is enough.Â

 The button must have a clear text, for example ‘hier de overeenkomst ontbinden’ (terminate the agreement here).
 The button does not replace the standard withdrawal form.
-It is an additional, easier option for your customers.
+It is an additional, easier option for your customers.Â

 How does it work?